Spirit of Ecstasy: Kneeling version (1934–1939 and 1946–1956)

 Sykes was again commissioned by Rolls-Royce in the 1930s to make a lower version of the mascot to suit the needs of the new sports saloons by providing their drivers with a clearer view of the road ahead.

 The kneeling lady mascot was unveiled on 26 January 1934 and was a reflection of Eleanor as it was a symbol of the Rolls-Royce.
 It also had on the plinth the inscription "C. Sykes, 26.1.34", the date when the first piece was finished.
 This version was, however, discontinued after the Silver Dawn, Phantom IV and Silver Wraith models, in favour of a smaller version of the original standing mascot, and so it remains to date.
 The last Phantom IV delivered and the final production years of the Silver Wraith carried this standing version.

 2003–present

 Today's Spirit of Ecstasy, from the 2003 Phantom model onward, stands at 3 inch and, for the safety of any person being accidentally hit, is mounted on a spring-loaded mechanism designed to retract instantly into the radiator shell if struck from any direction.
 There is a button within the vehicle which can raise or lower the emblem when pressed.
+She can also automatically raise or lower when the vehicle is locked and unlocked.
 She can be made from highly polished stainless steel, stainless with 24-carat gold plating, or from illuminated frosted crystal – the latter two being optional extras.
 Aftermarket customized versions are also available, including those covered in a matte black paint or studded in diamonds.
 The company created one as a Fabergé Egg.